Manisha-sharda-Prasad/java17/src/main/java/com/manisha/java/Streams/StreaamsNotes.md

 - flatMap()

 3.)Terminal Operations:----
-Produce a result or a side effect, they trigger the processing of  stream pipeline.
+Collects bulk  intermediate Operation and presents/shows/produce the final result, or a side effect, they trigger the processing of stream pipeline.

 - min(),max():            Comparator
 - count():                Returns the number of elements.